What you need to know about credit card protection

 There are several benefits to having a credit card:

-- If you use your credit card responsibly you can build a good credit score, which will assist when you want to apply for larger loans, like a Home Loan or Vehicle Finance
+- If you use your credit card responsibly, you can build a good credit score which will assist when you want to apply for larger loans, like a like a Home Loan or Vehicle Finance.

-- As a member of UCount Rewards, UCount Tiering points are allocated each month for each qualifying insurance policy.
+- As a member of UCount Rewards, Tiering Points are allocated each month for each qualifying insurance policy.